Kleiner ex-partner Pao testifies in Silicon Valley bias case

 Pao said she told Kleiner leaders, including senior partners Ray Lane and John Doerr, that the firm's HR policies were too "loosey-goosey."
 However, those policies were not improved after her complaints, she said.

-Pao's lawsuit against the firm that backed Google, Amazon and dozens more iconic technology companies helped spark a broad and ongoing discussion about gender in Silicon Valley.
+Pao's lawsuit against the firm that backed Google, (GOOG.O) Amazon (AMZN.O) and dozens more iconic technology companies helped spark a broad and ongoing discussion about gender in Silicon Valley.

 Questioning Pao provides the best opportunity for each side to clinch their arguments, employment lawyers following the trial say.
 To win, Pao must seem capable, but not defensive, employment lawyers say, while Kleiner's lawyers will try to show she lacked the qualifications to advance without questioning her so harshly they lose the jury's sympathy.